Back in the game: Foles leads Eagles past Rams 30-23 | New Country 923

-The Eagles took a 20-13 lead shortly after halftime with a two-play, 59-yard drive ending in Smallwood’s first TD run since Week 3.
-After a Philadelphia field goal, Goff stumbled with a snap and basically handed the ball to a rushing Corey Graham, who returned the interception to set up a drive ending in another TD run by Smallwood late in the third quarter.

-Los Angeles finally mounted an 84-yard drive capped by Gurley’s second TD run with 4:06 left, and the defense got a stop — but Natson simply lost control of the ball after catching the punt and making an initial juke.

-Foles repeatedly connected with Alshon Jeffery, who had eight catches for 160 yards.
+Foles repeatedly connected with Alshon Jeffery, who had eight catches for 160 yards in the third-biggest game of his career.
 Zach Ertz had three receptions to become the fourth tight end in NFL history with 100 catches in a season.

 INJURIES